chumachok/kolo/README.md

 # Kolo
-Kolo is a simple app generator for building a bare-bones Roda/Sequel stack apps running on top of PosgreSQL database.
+Kolo is a simple app generator for building bare-bones Roda/Sequel stack apps running on top of PosgreSQL database.

 ## Usage:
 ```